Friday 20th April

 'An Old English Fantasy'

 We are delighted to welcome back early music specialist, Sarah Small playing her Viola da Gamba.
-Her newly formed ensemble includes Felix Heuser (Voice), Morag Johnston (Violin) and Gabor Juhasz playing Renaissance Lute and they will perform works by Tobias Hume, Christopher Simpson and John Dowland and women composers of the 16th and 17th centuries.
+Her newly formed ensemble includes Felix Heuser (Voice), Morag Johnston (Baroque Violin) and Gabor Juhasz playing Renaissance Lute.
+They will perform works by Tobias Hume, Christopher Simpson and John Dowland and women composers of the 16th and 17th centuries.
 As this concert is close to the date of Shakespeare's birthday, there will also be songs with text from some of Shakespeare's plays.
 The sharp-eared among you will spot extracts from The Tempest and Twelfth Night.
 A really unusual concert, not to be missed.